open-edge-insights/eii-etcd-ui/README.md

 ---
 **NOTE**:
 1. If ETCD_ROOT_PASSWORD is changed, EII must to be provisioned again.
-Please follow below command in < EII Repo >/build/provision folder to reprovision.
+   Please follow below command:

+    ```sh
+    $ cd [WORKDIR]/IEdgeInsights/build/provision
+    $ sudo -E ./provision.sh <path_to_eii_docker_compose_file>

+    $ # eq. $ sudo -E ./provision.sh ../docker-compose.yml
     ```
-        $ sudo ./provision.sh <path_to_eii_docker_compose_file>

-        eq. $ sudo ./provision.sh ../docker-compose.yml

-        ```
 2. Only VideoIngestion and VideoAnalytics based services will have watch for any changes.
 Any changes done to those keys will be reflected at runtime in EII.
 3. For changes done to any other keys, EII stack needs to be restarted for it to take effect.
 Please execute below command in working directory build/ to restart EII.

-    ```
+    ```sh
+    $ cd [WORKDIR]/IEdgeInsights/build
-    $ docker-compose down
+    $ docker-compose -f docker-compose-build.yml ia_etcd_ui
     $ docker-compose up
     ```
 ---